 - Move any furniture or objects away from the registers so air flows freely.

 Keeping your system clean and free of obstructions will maximize airflow so it can perform at its best.
 Performing these simple tasks and having your system serviced annually are the keys to longer service life and better overall performance, including increased operating efficiency by up to 20 percent.

 For added peace of mind, enrolling in a preventive maintenance plan for your home’s HVAC will ensure your heating and cooling equipment is routinely inspected and serviced.
 The plan can come with other benefits, too, such as discounts on parts and repairs and priority service during an emergency.
-To learn more about Gold Shield Comfort Agreements and other preventive maintenance plans from HB McClure, contact a trusted advisor at 717-232-HEAT or visit our Gold Shield web page.
+Learn more about Gold Shield Comfort Agreements and other preventive maintenance plans.
 We offer preventive maintenance plans for a variety of equipment types and budgets, so you can choose a plan that works best for you.